gkementzidis/FastMatMul/README.md

 This implies that the overall calculation of all $N\times N$ elements of the product matrix has time complexity $O\left(N^3\right)$.
 This is not a problem for small matrices, but one the size of the matrix increases (e.g., $N>1000$) the calculation becomes very expensive.
 As a result, we want to parallelize the computation.

 First, we split the data across different cores; A is row-partitioned, while B is column-partitioned.
-In the following example, we use three cores:
+In the following example, we use three cores (in our code we prefer powers of 2):
 <p align="center">
   <img src="pics/doc1pic.png" width="600" />
 </p>